 Overall, Haslam is “excited for the future” of medical cannabis for the treatment of pain.
 She is hopeful that increased access to cannabis could reduce the negative impact of opioid use, especially in older adults.

 A growing body of evidence suggests that cannabis might be useful as an adjunct treatment for pain with fewer risky side effects than opioid pain medications.
 In particular, cannabis treatment for pain appears to benefit the older adult population, who are at higher risk of complications from opioid treatment.
 Healthcare providers remain cautiously optimistic, carefully titrating patients’ doses of cannabis to help them reduce their opioid use.
 In the future, studies focusing on cannabis and opioids in older adult populations specifically could help healthcare providers make better-informed decisions.
 For now, it’s up to doctors and patients to work together to find solutions that optimize pain management and minimize risk.

-To find a doctor who can help you explore medical cannabis for yourself or an elderly loved one, contact Natural Care at firstname.lastname@example.org, or at 1-888-671-8022.
+To find a doctor or nurse practitioner who can help you explore medical cannabis for yourself or an elderly loved one, book a free consultation with Natural Care, or contact their support team by email at email@example.com or by phone at 1-888-671-8022.